oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

   ```
   {{% /expand%}}

-  **Note**: If you're running your curl remote on a remote machine, then substitute `localhost` with an external address suitable for contacting your Kubernetes cluster.
+  **Note**: If you're running your `curl` commands on a remote machine, then substitute `localhost` with an external address suitable for contacting your Kubernetes cluster.
 A Kubernetes cluster address that often works can be obtained by using the address just after `https://` in the KubeDNS line of the output from the `kubectl cluster-info` command.

   Got it?
 Please leave your domain up and running if you want to try the next use case.

-## Update1 use case
+### Update1 use case

-This use case demonstrates dynamically adding a datasource to your running domain.
+This use case demonstrates dynamically adding a data source to your running domain.
 It demonstrates several advantages of WDT and the Image model:

 - The syntax used for updating a model is exactly the same syntax you use for creating the original model.
-- A domain's model can be updated dynamically by supplying a model update in a file in a Kubernetes config map.
+- A domain's model can be updated dynamically by supplying a model update in a file in a Kubernetes configmap.
-- Model updates can be as simple as changing the value of a single attribute, or as ambitious as adding an JMS Server.
+- Model updates can be as simple as changing the value of a single attribute, or as ambitious as adding a JMS Server.

-See the Runtime Updates chapter (link TBD) in the Model in Image user guide for a full discussion of model updates.
+For a detailed discussion of model updates, see [Runtime Updates]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates.md" >}}) in the Model in Image user guide.

 {{% notice warning %}}
 The operator does not support all possible dynamic model updates.
-Carefully consult the Runtime Updates chapter in the Model in Image user docs for model update limitations (link TBD), and carefully test any model update, before attempting a dynamic update in production.
+For model update limitations, consult [Runtime Updates]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates.md" >}}) in the Model in Image user docs, and carefully test any model update, before attempting a dynamic update in production.
 {{% /notice %}}

-**Let's go through the steps.**
+Let's go through the steps:

-1. _Ensure you have a running domain:_ Make sure you have deployed the domain from the [Initial use case](#initial-use-case).
+1. _Ensure you have a running domain._

+    Make sure you have deployed the domain from the [Initial use case](#initial-use-case).

-1. _Obtain a datasource model YAML:_ Find or create a WDT model snippet for a data source, make sure that its target is set to `cluster-1`, and that its initial capacity is set to `0`.
+1. _Obtain a data source model YAML._

+    Find or create a WDT model snippet for a data source, make sure that its target is set to `cluster-1`, and that its initial capacity is set to `0`.

-   The reason for the latter is to prevent the datasource from failing the WebLogic Server boot if it can't find the database.
-Since we haven't deployed one, that's pretty likely to happen, (unless you're using the `JRF` path through the sample).
+   The reason for the latter is to prevent the data source from causing a WebLogic Server startup failure if it can't find the database, which would be likely to happen because we haven't deployed one (unless you're using the `JRF` path through the sample).

-   Here's a handy datasource model configuration that meets these criteria right here:
+   Here's a handy data source model configuration that meets these criteria:

    {{%expand "Click here to expand." %}}